javaee/grizzly/site/src/site/markdown/contribute.md

 ## ![reviews][search]
 Code Review

 More eyes on the code means better quality.
-Review our code for style issues, potential issues, or glaring bugs.
+Review our [code][scm] for style issues, potential issues, or glaring bugs.
 Anything helps!

 [search]: images/search.png